Clues to Success on Your Pest Control Business Financial Statements

 Accounts Receivable – Of the total amount of Accounts Receivable how much is current.
 If your payment terms allow for 30 days, how much money is in the over 30-day column?
 60-day Column? over 90-day column?
 Past due receivables cause a slowdown in cash flow and the older the receivable the more likely it will become a bad debt.
 How much should you carry in Accounts Receivable?
-A simple barometer on this would be number of days’ sales in A/R. This is calculated by dividing the A/R balance by the average daily sales.
+A simple barometer on this would be the number of days’ sales in A/R. This is calculated by dividing the A/R balance by the average daily sales.
 The result will give you the number of days of sales that is sitting in A/R. If this number is greater than the terms you offer, say 30 days, then your customers are not staying within the terms you offer.

 Inventory – For the most part our industry orders inventory on a just-in-time basis.
 There are exceptions for example at the end of the year, many distributors give great deals if you make your purchase by the end of the year.
 This may create a higher than normal inventory.
-But for the most part inventory should equal the cost of material on all trucks plus a week or two of inventory in our chemical room.
-In this manner we are not tying up too much money in inventory.
-Again, the only way a PCO wants to stock pile inventory is if he gets a great deal.
+But for the most part, inventory should equal the cost of material on all trucks plus a week or two of inventory in our chemical room.
+In this manner, we are not tying up too much money in inventory.
+Again, the only way a PCO wants to stockpile inventory is if he gets a great deal.

 Accounts Payable – Accounts Payable are the symmetrical opposite of Accounts Receivable.
 Rather than representing the amounts owed to the company, Accounts payable represents amounts owed by the company to vendors.
 Accounts Payable are also aged using the 30, 60, 90 protocol.
 A healthy company will not have large amounts over 30 days as the A/P aging is an indicator of a company staying current on its obligations.
 Certain exceptions to this rule exist such as disputed bills.

-Profit and Loss Statement Alerts – A profit and loss statement is a snapshot of what the company is producing in terms of revenues, expenses and profits.
+Profit and Loss Statement Alerts – A profit and loss statement is a snapshot of what the company is producing in terms of revenues, expenses, and profits.
 It should be looked at on a monthly basis as well as a year-to-date basis.
-Below are some items that worth scrutinizing on the Profit and Loss:
+Below are some items that worth scrutinizing on Profit and Loss:

 Cost of Goods Sold (COGS) – Sometimes known as direct costs COGS include all costs associated with putting a technician on the road.
 These costs include technician labor, benefits, vehicle costs, chemical costs and other costs that are incurred for technicians on the road.
 The total of these direct costs should be no more than 50% for a pest control company.